 Animal Companion Advancement

 Use your effective druid level to determine your companion's advancement.
 See your class features for details.
-For example, for rangers, this will be their total ranger levels -3.
 For plant and vermin companions, see below.

 |Animal Companion Advancement|